laduplessis/CrithidiaGenome/README.md

 ## Example workflows

+- workflow4.sh: 4 taxa workflow
+- workflow8.sh: 8 taxa workflow
+- workflow9.sh: 9 taxa workflow

 ## Python scripts

 Pre-processing was already done by the GDC.
-Assume we start with coding sequence alignments of 4 taxa (tbrucei, lmajor, cbombi, cexpoeki).
+Assume we start with coding sequence alignments of 4 taxa (tbrucei, lmajor, cbombi, cexpoeki) or 8 or 9 taxa.
+Before running scripts taxa names need to be shortened to 9 or less characters. **This is a codeml restriction!**

 - GetNewAlignments.py: